Crab Stuffed Mushrooms

 Cook Time: 40 min

 - 1 teaspoon Italian seasoning

 - 4 ounces imitation crab meat, finely chopped

 - 2 scallions, green parts only, sliced

-- 2 pkgs. white button or baby Portobello mushrooms, stems removed
+- 1 pound baby Portobello or white button mushrooms, stems removed

 - Preheat oven to 350°F. Line a baking sheet with foil.

-- In a medium bowl, combine cream cheese, sour cream, garlic, Italian seasoning, salt, and pepper.
-Carefully fold in crab meat, scallions, and mozzarella cheese.
+- In a medium bowl, combine cream cheese, sour cream, garlic, and Italian seasoning.
+Taste and add salt and pepper if desired.
+Stir in crab meat, scallions, and mozzarella cheese.